virtualvinodh/aksharamukha/README.md

 Harvard-Kyoto, ITRANS, Velthuis, IAST, IAST (Pāḷi), ISO, Titus, Roman (Readable)

 ## Docker
 You can use the docker-compose.yaml file to orchestrate the containers.
 It will start the necessary containers for the frontend/backend and, also, bind the webapp to localhost:12345.
 This would be easiest way to run the app locally.
-However, be aware some of the scripts require webfonts to be loaded.
-Hence, without internet you may see only boxes for these scripts.
+It also pulls a third container that serves the fonts locally.
+Without this, you would need an internet connection to load the web fonts.

 1. Install [Docker Desktop](https://docs.docker.com/get-docker/)
 2. To build and start all docker containers, run `docker compose up` inside this project's root folder.
 This will use the configuration given in `docker-compose.yaml`